DSanonym/cupid/README.md

 which molecule is mostly unknown — of the millions of clusters predicted from public genomes, only a fraction of a percent have an experimentally verified product.

-Cupid attacks that problem as **constraint satisfaction on a bipartite graph** rather than as a ranking task.
+Cupid attacks that problem as **constraint satisfaction on a bipartite graph**.

 ---

 ## The Idea

-One rule does the work: a gene cluster family can explain a compound only if it is present in **every** genome producing that compound.
-So the candidates for a compound are the *intersection* of the family sets of all its producers.
+Cupid links a compound only to gene cluster families present in **every** strain producing it.

-Two consequences distinguish Cupid from existing approaches.
-Assignments are **global**: using a family to explain one compound makes it unavailable for another, so the reported links always form a coherent joint explanation.
-And the answer is a **set**, not a point: Cupid samples the feasible assignments, marginalizes over them, and collapses indistinguishable ones into a quotient graph, so ambiguity is reported rather than hidden behind an arbitrary ranking.
+Assignments are **global**, so one family cannot explain multiple compounds.
+Cupid samples all plausible assignments and summarizes them in a compact graph, making ambiguity explicit instead of hiding it in a ranking.

 ---